 One More Thing!

 Remember to ensure mouth and denture hygiene and don’t expect the efficiency of natural teeth from your dentures.
 They are designed to perform just 25% as well as normal teeth.
-If you’ve got any questions about dentures, be sure to contact your local Fort Worth, Weatherford, Granbury or Azle dentist and they’ll be glad to help you learn more about your options.
+If you’ve got any questions about dentures, be sure to contact your local Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices and they’ll be glad to help you learn more about your options.